brthrs/.github/.github/ISSUE_TEMPLATE/environment-wordpress.md

 | * | `Off` | Yoast/General/Integrations |

 ## Themes
-The following themes are in use: `bewegin`.
+The following themes are in use: `example`.

 # Users
 ## Development